Dolphin drive hunting: United States

-From 1644 at Southampton, New York, on Long Island, the colonists established an organised whale fishery, chasing pilot whales ("blackfish") onto the shelving beaches for slaughter.
+From 1644 at Southampton, New York, on Long Island, the colonists established an organised whale fishery, chasing pilot whales (then known as "blackfish") onto the shelving beaches for slaughter.
 They also processed drift whales they found on shore.
 They observed the Native Americans hunting techniques, improved on their weapons and boats, and then went out to ocean hunting.
 A significant number of commercial whalers on Long Island were members of the Shinnecock nation, who had experience in whale hunting on Long Island and frequently worked under contract for English settler captains.
 Special whaling privileges were granted to indigenous Long Islanders by colonial law, such as preserved rights to beached whales and legal protections for indentured native whalers.

-Hawaii

 In ancient Hawaii, fishermen occasionally hunted dolphins for their meat by driving them onto the beach and killing them.
 In their ancient legal system, dolphin meat was considered to be kapu (forbidden) for women together with several other kinds of food.
 As of 2008, dolphin drive hunting no longer takes place in Hawaii.

-Texas

-Hunting dolphins (at the time still often incorrectly referred to as fish or porpoises), primarily using harpoons and firearms, was considered a form of recreational hunting along the shores of the Gulf of Mexico in Texas in the late 19th and early 20th century.
-Pleasure dolphin hunting cruises could be booked in Corpus Christi in the 1920s, with a promise to tourists that if no successful dolphin kill was made, the excursion would be free of charge.
-The brutality of the practice started to spark animal welfare concerns and there is no reference of this practice still occurring in Texas after the Second World War.
+Hunting dolphins (at the time still often called fish or porpoises), primarily using harpoons and firearms, was a form of recreation along the shores of the Gulf of Mexico in Texas in the late 19th and early 20th century.
+Pleasure dolphin hunting cruises could be booked in Corpus Christi, Texas in the 1920s, with a promise to tourists that if no successful dolphin kill was made, the excursion would be free of charge.
+The practice aroused animal welfare concerns; there is no reference of the Texas hunt after the Second World War.

-Washington

-Drive hunting methods were used to capture orcas in Puget Sound in the 1960s and 1970s.
+Drive hunting was used to capture orcas in Puget Sound, Washington State in the 1960s and 1970s for the entertainment industry.
 These hunts were led by aquarium owner and entrepreneur Edward "Ted" Griffin and his partner Don Goldsberry.
-After Griffin purchased an orca that was caught by accident by fishermen in Namu, British Columbia, in 1965, Griffin and Goldsberry used drive hunting techniques in the Puget Sound area to capture orcas for the entertainment industry.
-They implemented their new methods for orca capture in their Yukon Harbor operation in 1967.
-Others followed and despite the Marine Mammal Protection Act of 1972 the practice continued until 1976 when the state of Washington ordered the release of a number of orcas that were being held in Budd Inlet and subsequently banned the practice.
+Despite the Marine Mammal Protection Act of 1972, the practice continued until 1976 when the state of Washington ordered the release of some orcas that were being held in Budd Inlet; the state subsequently banned the practice.